fluffy/moq-files/draft-jennings-moq-files.md

 # File Naming

-It is RECOMMENDED to use a URL encoding version of the FullTrackName with a suffix of ".moqm" as the file name for the meta file.
+It is RECOMMENDED to use a URL encoding version of the FullTrackName with a suffix of ".moq" as the file name for the meta file.
 In this context FullTrackName is concatenation of Track Namespace with the TrackName, separated by "/".
 Optionally, the filename can be extended with information about group as needed.